|About this course:|

 Modules at Level 2 assume that you are suitably prepared for study at this level.
 If you want to take a single module to satisfy your career development needs or pursue particular interests, you don’t need to start at Level 1 but you do need to have adequately prepared yourself for OU study in some other way.
 Check with our Student Registration & Enquiry Service to make sure that you are sufficiently prepared.

-The skills and subjects taught in this course have a value which extends beyond academic study, though the course also provides a solid foundation for advanced study of English literature and other subject areas.
+The skills and subjects taught in this module have a value which extends beyond academic study, though the module also provides a solid foundation for advanced study of English literature and other subject areas.

 Book 1: The Renaissance and the Long Eighteenth Century